 What's it like to volunteer at the IoF Scotland Conference?

-Isla Campbell Lupton spoke to 2016 conference volunteer Grace Canham about her experiences.
+Isla Campbell Lupton spoke to volunteer Grace Canham about her experiences of volunteering at the Scottish Fundraising Conference 2016.

 What made you volunteer at the IoF Scotland conference?